replicatedhq/replicated-field-labs/instruqt/support-bundle-own-app/04-troubleshoot-2/assignment.md

 💡 Hints
 =================

-- There are multiple "hops" in the network path, and any of them _could_ be a potential break in the path.
-Which hops can you identify?

 - The Kubernetes documentation has a [great manual on debugging Services](https://kubernetes.io/docs/tasks/debug/debug-application/debug-service/)

 - Think about the traffic flow to your application